aws/aws-app-mesh-examples/walkthroughs/howto-mutual-tls-acm/README.md

-# Configuring Mutual TLS with ACM PCA TLS Certificates
+# Configuring Mutual TLS with File Provided TLS Certificates from ACM

 In this walkthrough, like the [basic file-based TLS example](../howto-tls-file-provided), we'll enable TLS encryption with mutual (two-way) authentication between two endpoints in App Mesh using X.509 certificates.